Abstract

 Fig: Heterogeneity in the effects of incentives

-Reference: Cala Petr, Havranek Tomas, Irsova Zuzana, Luskova Martina, Matousek Jindrich, and Jiri Novak (2025), "Financial Incentives and Performance: A Meta-Analysis of Experiments in Economics."
-Charles University, Prague.
+Reference: Cala Petr, Havranek Tomas, Irsova Zuzana, Luskova Martina, Matousek Jindrich, and Jiri Novak (2026), "Financial Incentives and Performance: A Meta-Analysis of Experiments in Economics."
+Journal of Political Economy Microeconomics, forthcoming.